+It is estimated that if we all stopped wasting food, we could reduce human-caused greenhouse gas emissions by six to eight percent.
 Consumers can do their part to mitigate the staggering amount of waste going to landfills by only buying what they need and composting what they do not use.
 The thing is if you find it challenging to be completely zero waste at home, that’s understandable.
 The good news is there are ways to combat food waste on a larger more systemic level.
 Like buying from zero food waste and upcycled brands!

 Where is food waste coming from?